AN IDEA OF IMPROVISATION ON THE LIBERTY BRIDGE

 and a floral sundress, didn’t hand me back

-across a bridge—frfr—just as my iPod
+across a bridge—frfr—as my iPod

 A wave can be water or a flag rippling.